ttudorandrei/weather_dashboard/README.md

 ![Screenshot of information user will see when selecting a city from search history](assets/images/weather-dashboard-city-from-history.png)

+## Technologies Used

+This application was built using HTML, CSS, Bootstrap, JavaScript, jQuery and the Open Weather API

 ## Link to deployed application

 You can access the deployed application [here](https://ttudorandrei.github.io/weather_dashboard/)